Global atmospheric electrical circuit: Lightning

-Lightning strikes the earth 40,000 times per day, and can be thought to charge the earth like a battery.
-Thunderstorms generate an electrical potential difference between the earth's surface and the ionosphere, mainly by means of lightning returning current to ground.
-Because of this, the ionosphere is positively charged relative to the earth.
+There are about 40,000 thunderstorms per day across the globe, generating roughly 100 lightning strikes per second, which can be thought to charge the Earth like a battery.
+Thunderstorms generate an electrical potential difference between the Earth's surface and the ionosphere, mainly by means of lightning returning current to ground.
+Because of this, the ionosphere is positively charged relative to the ground.
 Consequently, there is always a small current of approximately 2pA per square metre transporting charged particles in the form of atmospheric ions between the ionosphere and the surface.

 Fair weather

 This current is carried by ions present in the atmosphere (generated mainly by cosmic rays in the free troposphere and above, and by radioactivity in the lowest 1km or so).
 The ions make the air weakly conductive; different locations, and meteorological conditions have different electrical conductivity.
-Fair weather describes the atmosphere away from thunderstorms where this weak electrical current between the ionosphere and the earth flows.
+Fair weather describes the atmosphere away from thunderstorms where this weak electrical current between the ionosphere and the ground flows.

 Measurement

 The voltages involved in the Earth's circuit are significant.
 At sea level, the typical potential gradient in fair weather is 120 V/m.
 Nonetheless, since the conductivity of air is limited, the associated currents are also limited.
 A typical value is 1800 A over the entire planet.
 When it is not rainy or stormy, the amount of electricity within the atmosphere is typically between 1000 and 1800 amps.
 In fair weather, there are about 3.5 microamps per square kilometer (9 microamps per square mile).
-This can produce a 200+ volt difference between the head and feet of a regular person.

 Carnegie curve

-The Earth's electrical current varies according to a daily pattern called the Carnegie curve, caused by the regular daily variations in atmospheric electrification associated with the earth's stormy regions.
-The pattern also shows seasonal variation, linked to the earth's solstices and equinoxes.
+The Earth's electrical current varies according to a daily pattern called the Carnegie curve, caused by the regular daily variations in atmospheric electrification associated with the Earth's stormy regions.
+The pattern also shows seasonal variation, linked to the Earth's solstices and equinoxes.
 It was named after the Carnegie Institution for Science.